Mid Mountains Legal Blog

 Vacant land

-The following conditions apply if you are seeking FIRB approval to purchase a vacant land:
+If you are seeking FIRB approval to purchase vacant land:

-- A residential dwelling is built on the land;
+1. a residential dwelling must be built on the land;

-- construction is completed within 4 years from the FIRB approval date; and
+2. construction must be completed within 4 years from the FIRB approval date and you must submit evidence of completion of construction; and

-- you do not sell, transfer or dispose of your interest in the land before construction is complete;
+3. you may not sell, transfer or dispose of your interest in the land before construction is complete.

 Exemption certificate

-You can obtain an exemption certificate if you anticipate having to make multiple attempts to purchase one property.
-For example, the exemption certificate allows you to bid on properties at auctions without having to seek individual FIRB approval for each attempted purchase of property.
+You can obtain an exemption from having to seek individual FIRB approval for each attempted purchase of property if you anticipate having to make multiple attempts to purchase one property. (e.g. bidding on properties at auctions).

-- Be valid for 12 months from the date of approval
+An exemption certificate is valid for 12 months from the date of approval and specifies:

 Fees and timeframe

 You can make an application for a FIRB approval or an exemption certificate online through the ATO website.
-The amount of the application fee will depend on the value of the property: the higher the value of the property, the higher the application fee.
-Refer to the ATO website for a schedule of fees.
+The application fee will depend on the value of the property: the higher the value of the property, the higher the application fee.

-To avoid your contract for sale falling over due to approval being refused, it is critical that a special condition is included that the contract is conditional upon receipt of FIRB approval.
+To avoid your contract for sale being rescinded due to refusal of FIRB approval, it is critical that a special condition is included that the contract is conditional on receipt of FIRB approval.

 Stamp duty surcharge

-A stamp duty surcharge applies to foreign investors and temporary residents who purchase residential property (8% in NSW).
+A stamp duty surcharge applies to foreign investors and temporary residents who purchase residential property.

 Selling a residential property as a foreign resident

-If you are a foreign resident selling an Australian property worth more than $750,000, the purchaser of your property must withhold and pay the ATO on settlement 12.5% of the purchase price.
-This is referred to as foreign resident capital gains withholding which may be claimed back when you lodge your Australian tax return.
+If you are a foreign resident selling an Australian property, the purchaser of your property must withhold and pay the ATO on settlement 15% of the purchase price.
+This is referred to as foreign resident capital gains withholding (FRCGW) which may be claimed back when you lodge your Australian tax return.

 Here to Help

-Contact us for advice or assistance with an application to the Foreign Investment Review Board.
+Contact us now for free no-obligation confidential telephone advice about an application to the Foreign Investment Review Board.